Election Information: Alachua County

 Try this easy, new way to check your registration status!

 Complete the form to see:

 - Fill out an online form to register to vote

 - Check the status of your mail/absentee ballot

 - Review your voting activity for the past 12 months

 Other ways to update your registration, or register to vote: online, phone, fax, in person:

-Local Candidate and Race Information - March 11 City of Gainesville
+Candidate and Race Information - Primary and General Elections

 Alachua County Supervisor of Elections - Complete Election Information

 For complete elections information, contact the office of the Alachua County Supervisor of Elections